colinpaicemq/EasyICSF/C.md

 ### addPKDS(pKey,pToken,lToken,pReplace)
 to pass in the key name, the encrypted key, and whether to replace or not It uses CSNDKRC to add the record, if the record exists, and pReplace = Y then use deletePKDS to delete it, and retry the add.

+### csfgetrc(reason)
+Takes the reason code, and returns a string describing the reason code(for this problems I experienced).

 ### deletePKDS(pKey)
 removes the record from the CKDS.
 This uses CSNDKRD